Ismail-ahmadi/going-green-in-jakarta/pages/about.md

 ---
 # We are a Community

-...of over a thousand people making positive changes to our lifestyles to reduce waste and generally live more environmentally friendly in Jakarta.
+...of over two thousand people making positive changes to our lifestyles to reduce waste and generally live more environmentally friendly in Jakarta.

 **OUR GOALS**

 1. Helping more homes to reduce waste and dispose of it responsibly.
-2. Collecting and sharing information about living green in Jakarta.
+2. Collecting and sharing information about living a greener lifestyle in Jakarta.
-3. Using our consumer power to inform and encourage businesses in Jakarta to use less plastic.
+3. Using our consumer power to inform and encourage businesses in Jakarta to reduce waste.

 Most of our discussions happen on the [facebook](https://www.facebook.com/groups/GGJakarta/) group.